UMAprotocol/protocol/packages/core/README.md

 Note: this use case is not particularly common, but it is sometimes useful to have access to multiple abi versions side-by-side.

+## Deployment with Hardhat

+Here is a list of scripts you can execute:

+`yarn ts-compile`

+Compiles typescript files to javascript.
+We can't just run the typescript deployment scripts directly because this package has a mix of javascript and typescript files and the `hardhat.config` script has a `.js` extension.
+We'll be running the compiled `.js` scripts out of `dist`.

+`yarn void:deploy`

+This will deploy your contracts on the in-memory hardhat network and exit, leaving no trace.
+Quickest way to ensure that deployments work as intended without consequences.